chrisimmel/calliope/docs/Clio.md

 # Clio
-Clio is a Calliope client that runs as a JavaScript app in a Web browser.
+Clio is a Calliope client that runs as a TypeScript app in a Web browser.
 Today, Clio can be found online at [https://calliope.chrisimmel.com/clio/](https://calliope.chrisimmel.com/clio/).

 In Greek mythology, Clio (traditionally /ˈklaɪoʊ/, but now more frequently